-Additionally, the bill establishes a new section, 31-10-5.2, allowing residents of bordering states who possess a valid commercial driver's license and a school bus operator license from their state of residence to apply for a temporary school bus driver license in Rhode Island.
+Furthermore, the bill adds Section 31-10-5.2, allowing residents of bordering states who possess a valid commercial driver's license and a school bus operator license to apply for a temporary school bus driver license in Rhode Island.
 This temporary license is valid for 120 days, during which the individual must complete the required training course to obtain a full school bus certificate.
-The bill also includes provisions stating that temporary school bus driver licenses shall not be used to influence or interfere with active labor disputes, including strikes or work stoppages.
-Overall, the legislation aims to streamline the licensing process for school bus drivers while maintaining safety and training standards.
+The bill includes provisions to ensure that temporary licenses cannot be used to influence or interfere with active labor disputes, including strikes or work stoppages.
+Overall, the legislation aims to enhance the training and certification process for school bus drivers while accommodating out-of-state applicants.

 Statutes affected: 397: 31-10-5